Objective Justification (Discrimination Defence?)

 This should include asking the following questions:

-The employer should also endeavour to make a clear note, and keep a careful record, of each of the requirements set out above, together with all documented evidence in support of their reasons for any steps taken.
+The employer should also keep records of each of the requirements set out above, together with all documented evidence, in support of their reasons for any steps taken.

 In the event of any uncertainty, expert legal advice should be sought from an employment law specialist prior to implementing a new policy or rule.
 In this way, employers can help to protect themselves from any claim for unlawful discrimination and, more importantly, make an informed decision before acting in a potentially discriminatory way.

-DavidsonMorris’ employment lawyers can help with all aspects of discrimination and equality in the workplace.
-Working closely with our specialists in HR, we provide comprehensive guidance on avoiding and defending discrimination claims.
+Our employment lawyers can help with all aspects of discrimination and equality in the workplace.
+Working closely with our specialists in HR, we provide comprehensive guidance on avoiding and defending discrimination claims, such as through the use of defences such as objective justification.
 For help and advice, speak to our experts.

 What is an objective justification?